 Prophage-like gene transfer agents promote Caulobacter crescentus survival and DNA repair during stationary phase by Kevin Gozzi et L., PLoS Biol, 03 Nov 2022.

 10 Mar 2021: New genes can be acquired only via HGT..., affirming HGT among prokaryotes, with links.

 Remembering author Kurt Vonnegut, who would have turned 100 on Friday, 7-minute excerpt of interview, Morning Edition, NPR, 11 Nov 2022.

+Of course, cosmic ancestry is at odds with the consensus big bang theory, because a beginning from a super-hot single point, with nowhere to hide, would sterilize everything.
 Fortunately, Peebles also wonders what the universe was doing before it was expanding, and says that we have no coherent theory of the "beginning" of the universe.
-(A beginning from a super-hot single point, with nowhere to hide, would sterilize everything.)
+Good.

 I was pleased to learn that Mach's challenging skepticism had lasting influence, and to learn more about Einstein's path to General Relativity.
 George Gamow's role in the development of today's cosmology was bigger than I knew.
 Fred Hoyle's multiple contributions are acknowledged and explained.
 Cosmology is a collaborative enterprise, and Peebles knows who contributed what, and when.

 Peebles has a lot to observe about how science advances.
 Some discoveries come almost simultaneously from different scientists, "Merton's multiples," he names them.
 Some ideas are originally accepted for their elegance and simplicity.
 Some insights are simply "in the air."
 Major breakthroughs usually come from "small science," whose papers have only a few authors.

 The examples come from cosmology, but the book is largely about the logic and philosophy of science in general.
 I also think about that subject, with examples from a different field, evolution.
 The contrast is striking: